NAME

 $pg->finish;

 Closes the connection.
-Pending callbacks receive (undef, "connection finished").
+Pending callbacks fire with (undef, "connection finished").
 Alias: disconnect.

 is_connected